FideAisar/Fisica/Scuola/Inglese/Literature/The Great Gatsby, Black Cat edition (esercizi).md

 6. It was a term used to call who sold illegal alcohol.
 7. Because in 1919 alcohol became illegal.
 8. The New York stock exchange market felt dramatically.

+## P.56 ex 2
+1. 20's in Italy had been a difficult due to world war I.
+2. the 70's in Italy also had been a difficult period characterised by street violence, armed struggle and terrorism.
+3. 70's are called lead years.

 ## P.68 ex 1
 1. It was huge and shiny, a rich cream colour with green leather seats.